Rule 1: General governance policies of the Quebec Press Council

 c) at the request of any one voting Director where, because of vacancies, the number of directors in office is less than a quorum as set out in Section 7.07, provided that notice is given in accordance with the provisions of Section 7.03.

-7.03 Notice of Meetings – Written notice of the day, hour, place and purpose of a General Meeting shall be given to each member as set out in Section 4 of this By-law.
+7.03 Notice of Meetings – Written notice of the day, hour, place and purpose of a General Meeting shall be given to each member as set out in Section 4 of this Rule.
 Such notice shall be delivered to each member or mailed, sent by facsimile or e-mailed to the member’s last known address.
 In each case, the notice shall be at least five days and not more than 30 days prior to the date of the meeting.
-Such notice shall be given by the Executive Secretary, by another officer designated by the Board of Directors or by the person convening the meeting.
+Such notice shall be given by the Secretary General, by another officer designated by the Board of Directors or by the person convening the meeting.
 The notice need not be signed by hand.

 In the case of a Special General Meeting, the five-day period may be reduced if all directors in office are present.